1. How do I get a library card?

 9. How do I renew a book?

 Newport Public Library materials may be renewed, if they have not been requested by another library patron.
 Exceptions are Star books, feature film DVDs and museum passes.
 Materials may be renewed in person, by calling the Circulation Desk (847-8720, Ext.
-201), or by visiting the Newport Public Library’s online catalog, logging in to your account and clicking on “Help with renewals.”
+201), or by visiting the online catalog and logging in to your account.

 10. How do I request (place a hold on) a book?